Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

-Our method evaluates a uniform superposition of $\hat{N}$ variables, one for each timestep, in a qudit formalism, that can each be in $\hat{N}$ different basis states, one for each node $i$.
-The number $\hat{N}$ will vary according to the instance we are solving.
-On this superposition we apply an imaginary time evolution that will cause the amplitudes of the basis states $\vec{x}$ to decrease exponentially with the cost $C(\vec{x})$ of the combination, based on the methods presented in \cite{Tridiag}.
-After that, we apply a set of projectors to stay in the subspace that satisfies the constraints, with the inclusion of new MPO (Matrix Product Operator) layers based on the methods presented in \cite{Combin}, extended to cases of non-binary variables and transmitting signals over long distances in the tensor network.
-Finally, we determine the remaining state of maximum amplitude with an iterative partial trace.

-The first part will be in charge of the minimization of the cost function for the unconstrained single-neighbor QUDO problem, while the second part will be in charge of the fulfillment of the constraints.
+In this superposition, an imaginary time evolution is applied to decrease the amplitudes of the combination $\vec{y}$ exponentially with the cost $C(\vec{y})$ of the combination, based on the methods presented in \cite{Tridiag}.
+After that, a set of projectors is applied to preserve only the subspace that satisfies the constraints, with the inclusion of new layers of Matrix Product Operator (MPO) based on the methods presented in \cite{Combin}, extended to cases of non-binary variables and transmission of signals over long distances in the tensor network.
+Finally, the remaining state of maximum amplitude is determined with an iterative partial trace.
+The first part will be responsible for minimizing the cost function \eqref{eq:form_TSP_1} for the unconstrained nearest-neighbor T-QUDO problem, while the second part will be responsible for the fulfillment of the constraints.

-For the formulation in eq. \eqref{eq: form TSP 1}, since all nodes have to appear once and the cost does not depend on which is the first node of the route because of the returning condition, we can fix one of them arbitrarily.
-We fix $x_{N-1}=N-1$, that is: we will make sure the `$N-1$'th node we visit is the node with $i=N-1$.
-Therefore, we only need to solve for the other $\hat{N}=N-1$ steps of the route with $\hat{N}=N-1$ nodes.
-If we did not have the returning condition, we could just solve the problem as it is, with $\hat{N}=N$.

-In general, if we want to make a route between two fixed points, we only have to fix $x_0$ and $x_{N-1}$ and perform the algorithm on the other $\hat{N}=N-2$.

-Once we have the QUDO problem to solve, we build its tensor network layers, consisting of the initialization layer `+' and the optimization layer `$S$', the ones introduced by the method \cite{Tridiag}.
-These first two layers are extensively explained in \cite{Tridiag}, so we will make a brief explanation of the result of them.
+The layers consist of the initialization layer `+' and the optimization layer `$S$', the ones introduced by the work \cite{Tridiag}, $\hat{N}-1$ filter layers `$F$', introduced in this work, and the trace layer `+', also introduced by \cite{Tridiag}.
+The overall initialization/evolution/projection/trace viewpoint is also consistent with the broader MeLoCoToN formalism \cite{MeLoCoToN}.
+These first two layers are extensively explained in \cite{Tridiag}, so only a brief explanation of the result of them is given.